 Most bath bombs are formulated with one or more of these potentially beneficial minerals.
-So what’s the benefit of adding CBD in the mix?
+So what’s the benefit of adding CBD to the mix?

 Topical CBD doesn’t actually enter your bloodstream, so it’s unlikely to have systemic or internal effects.
 But because you also have cannabinoid receptors in your skin, soaking in a CBD-infused bath could help soothe inflammation, moisturize, and even help with acne.

-CBD bath bombs, aka hemp bath bombs, usually clock in at a range of 25 to 100 milligrams or more per unit.
-If you’re new to incorporating CBD at bath time, start with one in the low-to-mid range (between 25 and 50 milligrams per bath bomb) and see how you feel.
+CBD bath bombs usually clock in at a range of 25 to 100 milligrams or more per unit.
+If you’re new to incorporating CBD at bath time, start with one in the low-to-mid-range (between 25 and 50 milligrams of CBD per bath bomb) and see how you feel.

 If you’re looking for a more dramatic effect, you can bump up to a product with 100 milligrams of CBD, but expect to pay more for the higher cannabinoid content.
 In any case, using a CBD bath bomb is totally safe — you can’t OD on CBD, and it won’t give you any psychoactive or “high” feeling.